JuliaData/DataFrames.jl/docs/src/man/basics.md

                 984 rows omitted
 ```

-## Basic Usage of Transformation Functions
+## Basic Usage of Manipulation Functions

-In DataFrames.jl there are seven functions that can be used to transform data frame columns:
+In DataFrames.jl there are seven functions that can be used to manipulate data frame columns:

 | Function     | Memory Usage                     | Column Retention                             | Row Retention                                       |
 | ------------ | -------------------------------- | -------------------------------------------- | --------------------------------------------------- |